 - 1. The audited financial statements is meant for discussion only as under the provisions of Section 201(1) of the Companies Act 1967 and Article 152 of the Company's Constitution, the audited financial statements need to be laid before the Company at its Annual General Meeting and hence, the matter will not be put forward for voting. - 2.
-The information in accordance with Appendix 7.4.1 pursuant to Rule 720(6) of SGX-ST mainboard listing manual of Mr. Hu Zhong Huai can be found on pages 99 to 107 of the Annual Report.
-Mr. Hu Zhong Huai, will, upon re-election as a Director of the Company, remain a Member of the Audit Committee. - 3.
-The information in accordance with Appendix 7.4.1 pursuant to Rule 720(6) of SGX-ST mainboard listing manual of Mr. Lai Hock Meng can be found on pages 99 to 107 of the Annual Report.
-Mr. Lai Hock Meng, will, upon re-election as a Director of the Company, remain a Member of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual. - 4.
-The information in accordance with Appendix 7.4.1 pursuant to Rule 720(6) of SGX-ST mainboard listing manual of Dr Wee Chow Hou can be found on pages 99 to 107 of the Annual Report.
-Dr Wee Chow Hou, will, upon re-election as a Director of the Company, remain the Chairman of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual. - 5.
-The ordinary resolution in item no. 8 is to authorise the Directors of the Company from the date of the above Meeting until the next Annual General Meeting to issue shares and convertible securities in the Company up to an amount not exceeding in aggregate 50 percent of total number of issued shares excluding treasury shares of the Company, of which the total number of shares and convertible securities issued other than on a pro-rata basis to existing shareholders shall not exceed 20 percent of the total number of issued shares excluding treasury shares of the Company at the time the resolution is passed, for such purposes as they consider would be in the interests of the Company.
+The information in accordance with Appendix 7.4.1 pursuant to Rule 720(6) of SGX-ST mainboard listing manual of Mr. Stefan Matthieu Lim Shing Yuan can be found on page 121 to 126 of the Annual Report. - 3.
+The information in accordance with Appendix 7.4.1 pursuant to Rule 720(6) of SGX-ST mainboard listing manual of Mr. Lim Soo Kong @ Lim Soo Chong can be found on page 121 to 126 of the Annual Report.
+Mr. Lim Soo Kong @ Lim Soo Chong, will, upon re-election as a Director of the Company, remain a Member of the Nominating Committee. - 4.
+The ordinary resolution in item no. 7 is to authorise the Directors of the Company from the date of the above Meeting until the next Annual General Meeting to issue shares and convertible securities in the Company up to an amount not exceeding in aggregate 50 percent of total number of issued shares excluding treasury shares of the Company, of which the total number of shares and convertible securities issued other than on a pro-rata basis to existing shareholders shall not exceed 20 percent of the total number of issued shares excluding treasury shares of the Company at the time the resolution is passed, for such purposes as they consider would be in the interests of the Company.
 This authority will, unless revoked or varied at a general meeting, expire at the next Annual General Meeting of the Company.

-Mr Hu Zhong Huai, Mr Lai Hock Meng and Dr Wee Chow Hou are the Directors seeking re-election at the forthcoming Annual General Meeting of the Company to be convened on 16 January 2023 - ("AGM") (collectively, the "Retiring Directors" and each a "Retiring Director").
+Mr Lim Soo Kong @ Lim Soo Chong and Mr Stefan Matthieu Lim Shing Yuan are the Directors seeking re-election at the forthcoming Annual General Meeting of the Company to be convened on 25 January 2024 ("AGM") (collectively, the "Retiring Directors" and each a "Retiring Director").